Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.PhoneNumbers/README.md

 They are managed using the `PhoneNumbersClient`

 The `direct routing` feature enables connecting your existing telephony infrastructure to ACS.
-The configuration is managed using the `SipRoutingClient`, which provides methods for setting up SIP trunks and Voice routing rules, in order to properly handle calls for your telephony subnet.
+The configuration is managed using the `SipRoutingClient`, which provides methods for setting up SIP trunks and voice routing rules, in order to properly handle calls for your telephony subnet.

 ### Authenticate the client